oitzujoey/CLanabi/README.md

 # cl-hanabi

-Experimental version of the Hanabi programming language
+This is the experimental version of the Hanabi programming language, written in Common Lisp.